Mill Creek Township, Hamilton County, Ohio: History

 In 1809, residents of Cincinnati Township and Springfield Township successfully petitioned the Hamilton County Board of County Commissioners to form a new township corresponding to fractional range two, township three of the Symmes Purchase, a total of 36 sqmi.
-Township trustees were first elected on February 1810.
+Township trustees were first elected in February 1810.

 On February 28, 1870, Cincinnati annexed Lick Run and Camp Washington.
 By 1881, Cincinnati had annexed the village of Cumminsville (now Northside) within the township limits.
 By 1904, Cincinnati had also annexed the villages of Winton Place (now Spring Grove Village) and Bond Hill.
 However, there was confusion because no action had been taken to also transfer them from Millcreek Township to Cincinnati Township, which was by then a paper township whose sole purpose was to exclude land from any real township.
 By 1912, annexations by Cincinnati left Elmwood Place and Wesleyan Cemetery as the only unincorporated portions of the township, prompting an investigation into whether the township should be abolished.

 Norwood withdrew from the township around 1938 by forming its own paper township.
 In 1939 and 1941, Cincinnati attempted to annex the 25 acre, unincorporated enclave occupied by the historic Wesleyan Cemetery.
 However, burial lot owners and relatives of people buried at the cemetery successfully defeated the annexation over fears that the city would run a street through the cemetery.
 In 1943, St. Bernard and Elmwood Place (now a village) withdrew from the township as well, reducing it to only the cemetery and $517.35 in assets.